Gradual smoothing: strong hypercontractivity and logarithmic Sobolev inequalities

 \textbf{The model case:~$\log(I-\Delta)$.
 Eventual ultracontractivity and hypercontractivity. } Since the symbol of this model case is~$m(\xi)=\log(1+|\xi|^2)$, then

 From this eventual boundedness of~$H_t$ we obtain what is called \emph{eventual ultracontractivity}: solutions become bounded after some finite time.
 Indeed,

-for some function~$A_p(t) \geq 0$.
+for some function~$A_p(t) > 0$.
 Up to time~$t_\infty$ we have~\emph{hypercontractivity}: a gradual gain of integrability.
-Furthermore, we will prove that~$\widehat{H }_t(\xi)\in L^{\frac{N}{N-2t}, \infty}(\mathbb{R}^N)$ if $t<N/2$, whence, by weak Young's inequality,
+Furthermore, we will prove that~$H_t\in L^{\frac{N}{N-2t}, \infty}(\mathbb{R}^N)$ if~$t<N/2$, whence, by weak Young's inequality,

 so that any solution with initial data in~$L^p(\RR^N)$,~$p>1$, is at time~$t=t_\infty$ in every~$L^q(\RR^N)$,~$q\in[p,\infty)$.
 We will refer to this property as~\emph{strong hypercontractivity}.
 Despite its close connection to eventual ultracontractivity, this notion does not necessarily entail the latter for general operators.
 When the gain of integrability arises instantaneously, it is referred to as~\emph{supercontractivity}.
-We remark that solutions~$u(t) = H_t * u_0$ eventually become arbitrarily regular, not merely increasingly integrable.

-Let us mention that solutions~become as regular as desired, not just more integrable, for~$t$ big enough; see~\Cref{rk:higher.regularity}.
+Let us mention that solutions become as regular as desired, not just more integrable, for~$t$ big enough; see~\Cref{rk:higher.regularity}.

 It turns out that~$\log(I-\Delta)$ is a Lévy operator of the form~\eqref{general-L}.
 For this operator, and any other translation-invariant examples, we already mentioned a simple way to measure the differentiability, and hence the smoothing properties: the behaviour of its Fourier multiplier at infinity.
 How do we measure it when the Fourier transform is not available?
 If~$\mathcal{L}$ is a Lévy operator of the form~\eqref{general-L}, the answer comes through the singularity of the kernel.